davdar/maam/writeup/pldi15.markdown

 # A Compositional Monadic Framework

-In our framework thus far, any modification to the interpreter requires redesigning the monad `M`.
+In our framework thus far, any modification to the interpreter requires redesigning the monad `M` and constructing new proofs.
-However, we want to avoid reconstructing complicated monads for our interpreters.
+We want to avoid reconstructing complicated monads for our interpreters, especially as languages and analyses grow and change.
-Even more, we want to avoid reconstructing _proofs_ about monads for our interpreters.
+Even more, we want to avoid reconstructing the _proofs_ that these changes will necessarily alter.
-Toward this goal we introduce a compositional framework for constructing monads using a restricted class of monad transformer.
+Toward this goal we introduce a compositional framework for constructing monads which are correct-by-construction using a restricted class of monad transformer.

 There are two types of monadic effects used in the monadic interprer: state and nondeterminism.
 There is a monad transformer for adding state effects to existing monads, called the state monad tranformer: